chombosan - stock.adobe.com

 - Google has changed G Suite for Education into Workspace for Education, adding features to its Classroom and Meet apps to help educators with classroom management.

 - Higher education technology strategy isn’t a one-size-fits-all, especially now.
-Here we offer five approaches for CIOs to strengthen operational success across institutions.
+We offer five approaches for CIOs to strengthen operational success across institutions.

-Alatawi said educational institutions are likely to begin to work more closely with multinational technology corporations such as Amazon, as well as startups, “to create learning environments that meet students’ – and their future employer’s – needs”.
+Alatawi said educational institutions were likely to begin to work more closely with multinational technology corporations such as Amazon, as well as startups, “to create learning environments that meet students’ – and their future employers’ – needs”.